zeroAnt-4N7/Coronavirus-Tracking/README.md

 # Coronavirus Tracking
- Coronovirus Tracking, written in Python is a GUI requests the latest COVID-19 updates from "worldometer.info"
+ Coronavirus Tracking, written in Python is a GUI requests the latest COVID-19 updates from "worldometer.info"

 All ui files (Qt Designer files) are located in ui folder